adlnet/xAPI-Spec/xAPI.md

 There are four valid context types.
 All, any or none of these MAY be used in a given statement:

-1. __Parent__ : an Activity with a direct relation to the Activity which is the object of the statement.
+1. __Parent__ : an Activity with a direct relation to the Activity which is the Object of the statement.
 In almost all cases there is only one sensible parent or none, not multiple.
 For example: a statement about a quiz question would have the quiz as its parent Activity.

-2. __Grouping__ : an Activity with an indirect relation to the Activity which is the object of the statement.
+2. __Grouping__ : an Activity with an indirect relation to the Activity which is the Object of the statement.
 For example: a course that is part of a qualification.
 The course has several classes.
 The course relates to a class as the parent, the qualification relates to the class as the grouping.